SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Autosomal dominant hypocalcemia

-Most CASR gene mutations involved in this condition change single protein building blocks (amino acids) in the CaSR protein.
-The changes (called activating mutations) lead to an overactive CaSR that is more sensitive to calcium, meaning even low levels of calcium can trigger signaling.
-The overactive CaSR blocks the release of parathyroid hormone, which prevents the release of calcium into the blood.
-In addition, the overactive CaSR prevents reabsorption of calcium from the fluids filtered through the kidneys.
-Hypocalcemia can cause muscle cramping and seizures, although about half of people with this condition have no associated health problems.
+Most of the CASR gene variants that cause autosomal dominant hypocalcemia type 1 lead to the substitution of one protein building block (amino acid) for another in the CaSR protein.
+This causes cells to produce an overactive version of the CaSR protein that is more sensitive to calcium, meaning low levels of calcium can trigger signaling.
+The overactive CaSR protein blocks the release of parathyroid hormone and prevents the release of calcium into the blood when it is needed.
+In addition, the overactive CaSR protein prevents reabsorption of calcium from the fluids that are filtered through the kidneys.
+As a result, there is not enough calcium in the bloodstream.
+Hypocalcemia can cause muscle cramping and seizures, although about half of people with autosomal dominant hypocalcemia type 1 have no associated health problems.

 More About This Health Condition